diceytroop/thermostat-model/README.md

 thermostat-model
 ===

 This is a little one-page demonstration of that most basic cybernetic system, the thermostat.
-There's really no interactivity, but you can watch as a small room in Fairbanks, Alaska is climate-controlled by a thermostat and radiator.
+There's really no interactivity, but you can watch as a simulated small room in the real-life Fairbanks, Alaska is virtually climate-controlled by a thermostat and radiator.

 It relies on node/npm and gulp.